 SA: Claimant NOT Paid

-The respondent's statutory obligation is to pay any adjudicated amount.
-This can't be varied by inconsistent contract provisions.
+By law, the respondent must pay any adjudicated amount.
+This cannot be varied by inconsistent contract provisions.

-The respondent is required to pay the unpaid portion of the adjudicated amount by the relevant date.
-The "relevant date" is 5 business days after the respondent receives the adjudication decision, or such later date as the adjudicator may determine.
+The respondent is required to pay the unpaid portion of the adjudicated amount within 5 business days after the respondent receives the adjudication decision, or such latter date as the adjudicator may determine.

-Where the respondent fails to pay the adjudicated amount by the relevant date, the claimant can:
+Where the respondent fails to pay the adjudicated amount in time, the claimant can:

 - suspend future work or the supply of goods or services by giving 2 business days notice of such intention; and/or